 H. State and Local Taxable and/or Tax Exempt Debt

-Definition: General Obligation or Revenue debt obligations issued by states, counties, cities or other taxing authorities.

-Duration: Individual security duration will be left up to the discretion of the portfolio manager (or Staff with regards to the internally managed portfolio), with the average duration of the portfolio being within +/- 30% of its benchmark index.
+Definition: General Obligation or Revenue debt obligations issued by states, counties, manager (or Staff with regards to the internally managed portfolio), with the average duration of the portfolio being within +/- 30% of its benchmark index.